Getting down with your cervix... We know You're curious!

 The cervix is around 1 inch long and if you were to see it from the perspective of a practitioner giving a pelvic exam, it would look like this:

 See that little hole?
 That’s called the external os.
 So many things come in and out of that little hole… blood, sperm, IUDs.
-If you have a vaginal birth, this is the hole through which your baby makes it’s grand entrance… Sex toys, penises, and fingers can all grace its presence, and menstrual cups and FLEX discs sit underneath it!
+If you have a vaginal birth, this is the hole through which your baby makes it’s grand entrance… Sex toys, penises, and fingers can all grace its presence, and menstrual cups and discs (like FLEX!) sit underneath it!
 (But these things don’t go inside)

 How does the cervix do so much?
 It’s made of specialized cells and tissues different than the rest of the uterus (1).